cduck/aperture-scripting/README.md

 ## 5.8 - Complex panels in one step

 We've seen above that the `panelize` function takes a layout table as first argument.
 A layout is a Lua array, so it can only have one dimension (either vertical or horizontal depending on the `panelize` third argument).
 But each element of the array can be either a board, or another sub-panel layout.
 This is how you construct complex panels in one step.
-Here we'll create a panel a bit more involved than in the previous example, with a single call to `panelize`:
+Here we'll create a panel with two levels like in the previous example, with a single call to `panelize`:

 	local simple_extents = extents.compute_board_extents(simple)
-	local width = simple_extents.width * 2 + 2*mm
+	local width = simple_extents.width
-	local height = simple_extents.height * 2 + 14*mm
+	local height = simple_extents.height + 24*mm
 	local tabh = panelization.empty_board(width, 10*mm)
 	local tabv = panelization.empty_board(10*mm, height)

-	local layout = { tabv, {
+	local layout = {
-		{ simple, simple180 },
+		tabv,
-		tabh,
+		{ tabh, simple, tabh, },
-		{ simple, simple180 },
+		tabv
-	}, tabv }
+	}

 	local panel = panelization.panelize(layout, {}, false)